GabrielRodriguezzz/Team-soen341project2023/README.md

 -Youssef El Aziz ( Will work on the Front end "Student/Candidate" )

--Alexandre Fontaine ( Will work on the Front end "Student/Candidate" )
+-Alexandre Fontaine, Github: zwaky ( Will work on the Front end "Student/Candidate" ) - Strength in UX design

--Gabriel Rodriguez ( Will work on the Bcak end "Admin" )
+-Gabriel Rodriguez ( Will work on the Back end "Admin" )

 Language of programmation used: